Clinical evaluation of propranolol in combination with doxorubicin for the treatment of hemangiosarcoma

 Hemangiosarcoma is a type of cancer that is difficult to treat because of its aggressive behavior and rapid progression after diagnosis.
 We have shown that a drug commonly used to treat heart disease, propranolol, can kill hemangiosarcoma cells in the laboratory.
 The drug has also been effective in reducing disease progression and increasing the survival time in people with angiosarcoma, a cancer very similar to canine hemangiosarcoma.
 We will study the tolerability and clinical benefit of propranolol in combination with doxorubicin chemotherapy.
 Propranolol will be tested at three dose levels: 0.8 mg/kg, 1.0 mg/kg, and 1.3 mg/kg.
 Each of these doses is thought to be in the effective range for propranolol.
 The study will also determine if higher doses work more effectively with chemotherapy.
 Your dog will start at one of these doses and may be increased to the higher doses depending upon how your dog tolerates propranolol.
 We will also study the pharmacokinetics (PK) of propranolol in the blood to determine if there is a correlation between blood PK and effectiveness of the treatment.
 Results of this study will be shared with the veterinary community and pet owners.
 Results will provide new information so that we can continue to improve upon treatments for this disease.

-Eligible dogs will have hemangiosarcoma restricted to the spleen which has been treated by surgical removal of the spleen (splenectomy) prior to enrollment in the study.
-Dogs must weigh more than 15 kg (33lbs) to be eligible for participation.
-Routine thoracic radiographs (chest x-rays), abdominal ultrasound, complete blood cell counts, serum chemistries, coagulation profile and urinalyses will help us determine eligibility.
+Eligible dogs will have hemangiosarcoma restricted to the spleen which has been treated by surgical removal of the spleen (splenectomy) within 21 days prior to enrollment in the study.
+Dogs must weigh more than 15 kg (33 lbs) to be eligible for participation.
+Screening diagnostics required, and performed between 9-21 days following surgery, are: routine thoracic radiographs (chest x-rays), abdominal ultrasound, complete blood cell counts, serum chemistries, coagulation profile and urinalyses.
+These tests will help us determine eligibility.
 To be eligible, dogs must:

 - Have no evidence of metastases